appium/appium-inspector/README.md

 2. All of the appropriate Appium drivers, plugins, and other dependencies that those might entail.

 Basically, if you can start an Appium session from your typical client library, you should be able to do the same with the Inspector.

+### Connecting to a local server from the browser inspector (CORS)

+Web browsers have security features which prevent [cross-origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in general.
+The browser version of the Inspector needs to make requests to the Appium server directly from the browser via JavaScript, but these requests are typically not made to the same host (for example, the Inspector is accessed at `appiumpro.com`, whereas your local Appium Server is `localhost:4723`).

+In this scenario, you will be unable to start a session, because the browser will prevent it.
+To work around this limitation, you can start your Appium server with `--allow-cors`, so that the Appium server knows to send the appropriate CORS-related headers.

+If you run into this issue with a cloud platform, then the cloud platform needs to update their server frontend to support the CORS scenario as well.

 ## Reporting issues